individkid/sidegeo/README.md

 Notable functions in AffTopo/Naive.hs are topeFromSpace (classify space and regions as polytope), spaceFromTope and topeRegions (find sample space and regions that would classify to polytope), spaceFromPlanes (classify planes as space), planesFromSpace (find sample planes that would classify to space).

 Another module, AffTopo/Sculpt.hs, displays polytopes with OpenGL, and allows a user to manipulate them.
-The default file for human readable history and configuration is ./.sculpt .
 The following command line arguments are processed in order.

   * -i \<file> load and append to configuration file
   * -I \<file> follow file for readonly polytope